kristinbranson/APT/README.md

 When you open a movie in this way, you are actually creating a new Project with a single movie.
 When you are done labeling or reach a waypoint, you may save your work via the File>Save Project or File>Save Project As.

-Conceptually, a Project is just a list of movies (optionally with trx files), their labels, and labeling-related metadata (such as the labeling mode in use).
-The File>Manage Movies menu lets you add/remove movies to your project, switch the current movie being labeled, etc. By default Projects are saved to files with the .lbl extension.
+Conceptually, a Project is a project configuration, a list of movies (optionally with trx files), their labels, and labeling-related metadata.
+File>Manage Movies lets you add/remove movies to your project, switch the current movie being labeled, etc. By default, Projects are saved to files with the .lbl extension.

 ###### Occluded
 To label a point as "fully occluded", click in the box in the lower-left of the main image.
 Depending on the mode, you may be able to "unocclude" a point, or you can always push Clear.